Marketing Optimization

 Around the world, many consumers buy products and services online.
 E-commerce accounts for an estimated fifth of retail sales globally, a share expected to expand in the coming years.
 Whether shoppers buy on major e-commerce platforms or visit retailers’ websites directly, many obstacles can stand in the way of a completed purchase or transaction, for instance, frustrating website layouts, long delivery delays, or a lack of a preferred payment option.
 Issues related to the checkout process can profoundly influence e-commerce conversion rates.

-If you would like more information on eCommerce tips or professional help setting up a store, get in touch with your local WSI Digital Marketing Consultant today.
+If you would like more information on the best eCommerce tips or professional help setting up a store, speak to an expert today.

 The Best Digital Marketing Insight and Advice